William Hung (sinologist): Career at Yenching and the Harvard-Yenching Institute

 The establishment of the Harvard-Yenching Institute was a major project for Hung and President Stuart.
 An American industrialist had bequeathed a substantial endowment for the support of Christian higher education in Asia, but Harvard had moved to use it to establish Chinese studies on its own campus, with a supporting program in Peking.
 Stuart and Hung were determined to make Yenching the home for the Chinese side of the new development though Harvard leaders were leaning toward Peking University on the assumption a Christian missionary university would be second rate.

 In the end, Harvard agreed to make Yenching their partner, but not before Hung helped to overcome a possible stumbling block.
 In 1925, a Yenching student named Wang came to Hung's campus residence late at night to report a matter of patriotic concern.
-The previous year Wang had acted as interpreter for Langdon Warner, a Harvard professor of art history who had been travelling on an exploratory trip to the cave libraries at Dunhuang.
-Wang had accidentally come across Warner experimenting with cheesecloth and glycerin to remove unique murals, and now Wang reported Warner had returned with a large supply of those materials.
-Knowing Warner was a key negotiator for Harvard and he was in secret talks with nearby Peking University, Hung instructed Wang to act as if nothing had happened, but also arranged with a colleague in the Ministry of Education to instruct every local official along the route Warner was to be warmly welcomed, but never left alone at any historic site.
+The previous year Wang had acted as interpreter for Langdon Warner, a Harvard professor of art history who had been travelling on an exploratory trip to the cave libraries at the Central Asian Dunhuang Caves.
+Wang had come across Warner experimenting with cheesecloth and glycerin to remove unique murals, and now Wang reported Warner had returned with a large supply of those materials.
+Knowing Warner was a key negotiator for Harvard and that he was in secret talks with Peking University, Hung instructed Wang to act as if nothing had happened, but also arranged with a colleague in the Ministry of Education to instruct every local official along the route that Warner was to be warmly welcomed, but never left alone at any historic site.

-By 1927 Hung felt he could brag Yenching no longer had to "share the disgrace of inferior Chinese courses, a charge so frequently made against missionary education institutions."
-Yet, he resigned as Dean at the height of the Nationalist Party's drive to unite the country, partly because he came to feel he did not have enough time to know the students or faculty, and partly some students felt his methods were too rigid and Americanized.
-He suspected even President Stuart felt his discipline alienated students who were strong nationalists or communists, perhaps egged on by the older teachers of Chinese.
+By 1927 Hung felt he could confidently claim that Yenching no longer had to "share the disgrace of inferior Chinese courses, a charge so frequently made against missionary education institutions."
+Yet, he resigned as Dean at the height of the Nationalist Party's drive to unite the country and recover from foreign control.
+He resigned partly because he came to feel he did not have enough time to know the students or faculty, and partly that some students felt his methods were too rigid and Americanized.
+He suspected that even President Stuart felt his discipline alienated strong nationalist or communist students, perhaps egged on by the older teachers of Chinese.